How to Clean a Circuit Board

 |Other Metallic Surfaces||Copper and silver can be discolored by aqueous/acidic/basic solutions in cleaning, as well as possible oxidation or tarnishing.|

-The conformal coating cleaning process should be tailored to both the substrate and conformal coating.
+The conformal coating cleaning process should be tailored to the substrate and conformal coating.
 Chemistries should be matched to materials, and methods should be matched to substrates.

 Download our Parylene datasheet